Justice-Reaper/Hyprland-Artix-Linux-Dotfiles/README.md

 ```bash
 start-hyprland
 ```
-### Clone the dotfiles repository and pen the guide
+### Clone the dotfiles repository and open the guide

 ```bash
 cd /home/justice-reaper/Downloads